 This information is needed to calculate equity.
 Subtract all liens from the estimated market price.
 That is the amount of the gift if no money is exchanged, and the recipient is not a spouse.
 If money is exchanged, then subtract the amount paid from the equity to get the amount of the gift for the Recorder’s Gift Affidavit.
-If the gift is greater than $15,000 (or $30,000 for a couple) then the gift must also be reported on IRS Form 709 when the giver of the gift files their tax return.
+If the gift is greater than the amount allowed for that year then the gift must also be reported on IRS Form 709 when the giver of the gift files their tax return.

 The Assessed Value must be entered on the Real Estate Excise Tax Affidavit (REETA) which is required to be recorded with the Quitclaim Deed and the Gift Affidavit if applicable.

 Excise Tax must be paid unless a valid exemption can be claimed on the REETA.
 Common exemptions are transfers between spouses (or x-spouses), transfers to Trusts, or transfers to LLC’s, or adding or removing a Joint Tenant for no consideration (no money changing hands).
 If money (or value) is exchanged, the Excise Tax is based on that money or value (currently the rate in King County is about 1.78%).
 If there is a difference, it is reported as a gift.